HOW DO I ENTER?

 - works in science, technology, engineering or mathematics (STEM) field including professional, scientist, researcher or student from any company, institute, government, university, not-for-profit or educational institution; and

 - is within the early or mid-stages of their STEM career.
 “Early career” is defined as fewer than five years in a STEM field.
-“Mid-career” is defined as fewer than ten years in a STEM field.
+“Mid-career” is defined as fewer than twelve years in a STEM field.

 To be eligible for the Aboriginal and Torres Strait Islander Jury Award the Entrant must identify as an Aboriginal and/or Torres Strait Islander person.

 The Jury Award and the Aboriginal and Torres Strait Islander Jury Award will be judged by a panel.